LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 It's also important to mention count vectorization was used instead of a tf-idf matrix as it gave better results.

-Dimensionality reduction was done with SVD
+Dimensionality reduction was done with SVD.

 ![svd](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/SVDCumulativeVariance.png)